 Program Timeline & Components

-The 2019 Parent Peer Leadership Program runs from October 25, 2019 through June 19, 2020.
-The program components are structured for long-distance learning in order to include participants from diverse geographic regions.
+The 2022 Parent Peer Leadership Program runs from October 2022 through May 2023.
+The program components are structured for distance learning in order to include participants from diverse geographic regions.
 Each of these components is described in further detail below.

 1) Personal Support Call with Trainers